aliwaki/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 set:Create a script that lists all local variables and environment variables, and functions. printenv:Create a script that lists environment variables.
-BEST=School:Create a script that creates a new local variable.
+BEST=School:Create a script that creates a new local variable. export BEST=School:reate a script that creates a new global variable.